 C&E 4.
-Adjust communication style, techniques, and language in response to patient-specific needs and individual social determinants of health. techniques used in this setting: motivational interviewing, coaching counseling/education teach back teaching for devices.
-Social determinants of health that should Practice in the clinic involves significant communication and cooperation with patients to help them take their medications properly.
+Adjust communication style, techniques, and language in response to patient-specific needs and individual social determinants of health.
+Demonstrate common communication techniques used in this setting: o motivational interviewing, o coaching o counseling/education o teach back o teaching for devices.
+Social determinants of health that should be given attention include culture, religion, health literacy, disabilities, and cognitive impairment.
+Practice in the clinic involves significant communication and cooperation with patients to help them take their medications properly.
 It is the cornerstone of practice in this setting.
 Students should spend significant time performing these skills.
 Interprofessional Collaboration (IPC) IPC 1.
-Actively contribute as a member of an interprofessional healthcare team. therapy recommendations to members of the healthcare team Share accountability for patient care decisions with the team Demonstrate effective teamwork/collaboration skills Present patient cases to other members of the team Collaborating with others on the health care team happens in many settings.
-However, it can be difficult to achieve the community pharmacy setting.
-Yet it is necessary to experience teamwork unique to the ambulatory care setting.
-While schools may choose to incorporate team collaboration into other APPEs, we feel it should at a minimum be required during this experience because the likelihood of shared decision-making is greater in the clinic setting as opposed to a community pharmacy.
-Evidence Based Medicine (EBM) oommanity pharmacy.
+Actively contribute as a member of an interprofessional healthcare team.
+Independently communicate medication therapy recommendations to members of the healthcare team Share accountability for patient care decisions with the team Demonstrate effective teamwork/collaboration skills Present patient cases to other members of the team The properties of the team that the team of the team that the Evidence Based Medicine (EBM) Community pharmacy.
 EBM 1.
 Apply evidence-based medicine practices to demonstrate knowledge of information applicable to ambulatory care practice.
 Retrieve, interpret, and apply biomedical literature applicable to the patients seen on this rotation.
 Respond to questions with the appropriate level of detail necessary to ensure proper patient care and communication with other relevant parties.
 Analyze a clinical study.
-Prepare and lead a Journal club Defend/justify recommendations using with published evidence in support of a clinical situation .
+Prepare and lead a Journal club Defend/justify recommendations using with published evidence in support of a clinical situation.
 Present patient cases, disease or medication related topics to health care professionals.
-Practice-Specific Responsibilities (PSR) · · · · · · PSR 1.
+Practice-Specific Responsibilities (PSR) · · · · · · · · · · · · · · · · · · · PSR 1.
 Use population-level data and quality metrics to identify and develop practices or strategies for improving outcomes and/or addressing health promotion and disease prevention for the population served by the clinic.
-Example learning objectives are provided as additional data collection and review to assess the effectiveness of a treatment regimen or pathway.
+Participate in a MUE/DUE or other type of data collection and review to assess the effectiveness of a treatment regimen or pathway.
 The need for pharmacists to help manage a costs and drug prescribing for a panel (ie. population) of patients is ever growing.
 Students should get experience doing this as it is becoming a core component of practice in this setting.
+Information but are neither comprehensive nor expected of all schools or students.

-\Example learning objectives are provided as additional information but are neither comprehensive nor expected of all schools or students.
+^{}Example learning objectives are provided as additional information but are neither comprehensive nor expected of all schools or students.